spinamp/spindexer/docs/basic_integration_guide.md

 - For an album or a collection, this is usually found via an Etherscan/Solscan link on the page via OpenSea.

-[5] Earliest block number
+[5] Block number before contract inception

-- Looking at the collection through Etherscan/Solscan, check the list of transactions to find the earliest transaction block.
+- Looking at the collection through Etherscan/Solscan, click through to the "at txn" for the "Contract Creator" to find the contract's starting block.
+Subtract 1 from this block number and you've got your block number before contract inception.
-- Etherscan/Solscan shows the last 25 transactions by default so make sure to expand the full list to find the earliest block!

 [6] New/existing platform id